Istanbul pogrom: International

 The chargé d'affaires at the British Embassy in Ankara, Michael Stewart, directly implicated Menderes' Demokrat Parti in the execution of the attack.
 "There is fairly reliable evidence that local Demokrat Parti representatives were among the leaders of the rioting in various parts of Istanbul, notably in the Marmara islands, and it has been argued that only the Demokrat Parti had the political organisation in the country capable of demonstrations on the scale that occurred," he reported, refusing to assign blame to the party as a whole or Menderes personally, however.
 The Foreign Office pointedly underscored the fact that British citizens were also victims of the attack.

 Although British ambassador to Ankara, Bowker, advised British Foreign Secretary Harold Macmillan that the United Kingdom should "court a sharp rebuff by admonishing Turkey", only a note of distinctly mild disapproval was dispatched to Menderes.
 The context of the Cold War led Britain and the U.S. to refrain from assigning direct political blame to the Menderes government.
 The efforts of Greece to internationalize the cause of the Greeks in Turkey through international organizations such as the UN and NATO found little sympathy.
 British NATO representative Cheetham deemed it "undesirable" to probe the pogrom.
 U.S. representative Edwin M. Martin thought the effect on the alliance was exaggerated, and the French, Belgians and Norwegians urged the Greeks to "let bygones be bygones".

-By popular vote, the Cyprus issue was dropped from the U.N. agenda on 23 September 1955.
-Britain had successfully avoided a potential diplomatic embarrassment.